StormPooper/CSharpKatas/README.md

 * Convert any numeric value to the equivalent roman numeral sequence
 * Convert any roman numeral sequence to its numeric value

-Class library to convert roman numerals to arabic and vice-versa.
+C# class library to convert roman numerals to arabic and vice-versa.

 Build using TDD - see commit history for how it was built up (red-green-refactor).
 Tests included in the project.